muneer78/muneer78.github.io/_posts/2021-09-08-great-lines-the-rules-of-employment-edition.md

 ---
-tags: great-lines, newsletter, wisdom
+date: 2021-09-08
-title: "Great Lines: The Rules of Employment Edition"
+title: The Rules Of Employment Edition
+tags: newsletter
 ---